partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

                 answer: [Int]
             }
             ```
+		1. Remember to save the file you just edited from the text editor it was opened with.
 1. Now run `amplify push` to create the backend resources.
     1.  a.
 Y
     1. Y - Codegen time!